venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 1. Download the two files **[\\Allfiles\\Labs\\05\\az104-05-vnetvm-loop-template.json](https://drive.google.com/file/d/1M48OGV42tyWxg5ud0Ze2MLq9Lo-YiBVL/view?usp=sharing)** and **[\\Allfiles\\Labs\\05\\az104-05-vnetvm-loop-parameters.json](https://drive.google.com/file/d/1QGt3DEwz7XcOO7EcZiStpON4d9yEPjoL/view?usp=sharing)**.

-1. Edit the Parameters file using notepad, change the password and Click **Save**.
+1. Edit the Parameters file using notepad, change the password (your password should be 8-16 character length and should have uppercase character, lowercase character, numeric digit, special character and cannot have Control characters) Click **Save**.

 1. Edit the templete file in the notepad and replace <6+2> with your 6+2 example: mandalrt, Click **Save**.